Canadian Meat Council

 The Canadian Meat Council is Canada's national trade association for the federally inspected meat packers and processors.
 It is an industry trade group associated with the meat packing industry.
 Federally inspected plants account for over 90% of all the meat processed in Canada.

 As a key component of Canada's agriculture sector, the meat industry is the largest contributor to Canada's food processing industry, employing almost 70,000 Canadians and representing 12% of Canada's agri-food exports.
 It is also one of Canada's leading manufacturing sectors with annual sales of over $24 billion.

 History

-A group of Ontario meat packers met in Toronto in August, 1919 to decide if an association is needed to represent the industry which underwent tremendous growth during and after World War I. With overwhelming support for the idea, Samuel E. "Sam" Todd was appointed to head the Council (then called as "The Industrial and Development Council of Canadian Meat Packers") on September 1, 1919.
+A group of Ontario meat packers met in Toronto in August, 1919 to decide if an association was needed to represent the industry which underwent tremendous growth during and after World War I. With overwhelming support for the idea, Samuel E. "Sam" Todd was appointed to head the Council (then called "The Industrial and Development Council of Canadian Meat Packers") on September 1, 1919.
 J. S. McLean was elected as the first president of the Council.
-E. B. Roberts, a journalist by profession was hired by beginning of 1920 to take care of the Councils media and publicity relations.
+E. B. Roberts, a journalist by profession, was hired by the beginning of 1920 to take care of the Council's media and public relations.